chinasatokolo/MediaKit/README.md

 # Media Kit
 _Comprehensive media kit, collection of resources from prior speaking engagements, and guidance on booking Dr. Chinasa T. Okolo for speaking engagements._

-To contact me for interviews or speaking engagements, please email Technecultura's Media Office or contact me directly through my [Brookings Website Contact Form](https://www.brookings.edu/people/chinasa-t-okolo/).
+To contact me for interviews or speaking engagements, please email Technecultura's Media Office.
 General inquiries can also be done through my contact form or through [LinkedIn](https://www.linkedin.com/in/chinasatokolo), where my inbox is open.
 For privacy and security reasons, I do not accept DMs over social media.

 **Media Contact:** \
 Technecultura Media Office \